Beefsteak: Types

 A cut from the neck to the ribs, part of the sub primal cut.
 The typical chuck steak is a rectangular cut, about 1" thick and containing parts of the shoulder bones, and is often known as a "7-bone steak".
+In the UK, this particular cut is one of several steak cuts used as braising steak, being a popular ingredient in dishes such as beef stew, beef bourguignon, and steak pie.